-This is an update to the lighting guidance published in Nov 2012 resulting from changes to lighting products, operations, equipment and feedback from airspace users.
+This is an update to the lighting guidance published in Nov 2014 resulting from changes to lighting products, operations, equipment and feedback from airspace users.
 It is worth noting that each development is considered on its own merits and for some size will be less important than the layout and other local considerations.
-Nevertheless in order to give some guidance to developers in the planning stage the table at Appendix 3 was included and please note that this document will be constantly reviewed and updated as required.
+Nevertheless, in order to give some guidance to developers in the planning stage the table at Appendix 3 was included and please note that this document will be constantly reviewed and updated as required.

-- 1. Wind turbines are rarely subject to a statutory lighting requirement; the CAA does not require obstruction lighting to be fitted to vertical structures less than 150m high (60m offshore) within open UK airspace away from aerodromes1.
-The proliferation of wind turbines across the UK has caused the MOD concern with regard to military night flying training, which is conducted at heights where wind turbines present a significant hazard.
-Whilst acknowledging that there is no statutory requirement, MOD considers that there is an absolute requirement for the lighting of such large vertical obstructions2 to enhance the probability of the obstruction being acquired visually by the crew, and therefore mitigating the unacceptable risk of controlled flight into terrain. - 2.
-MOD will request some form of lighting in all but exceptional circumstances.
+1. Wind turbines are rarely subject to a statutory lighting requirement; the CAA does not require obstruction lighting to be fitted to vertical structures less than 150m high (60m offshore) within open UK airspace away from aerodromes1.
+The proliferation of wind turbines across the UK has caused the MOD concern with regard to military low and night flying training, which is conducted at heights where wind turbines present a significant hazard.
+Whilst acknowledging that there is no statutory requirement, MOD considers that there is an absolute requirement for the lighting of such large vertical obstructions2 to enhance the probability of the obstruction being acquired visually by the crew, and therefore mitigating the unacceptable risk of controlled flight into terrain.

+2. MOD will request some form of lighting in all but exceptional circumstances.
 Historically, lighting has not been requested in controlled airspace, since this is not airspace where low flying training is conducted.

-Experience suggests though, that military aircraft do still transit these areas at low level such as Search and Rescue (SAR) transits into hospitals and civil-military collective training exercises.
-Therefore minimal lighting is now requested.
-Clearly this is of flight safety benefit to civilian aircraft as well, such as Police, Coastguard, civilian SAR and Air Ambulance Services. - 3.
-Where lighting is requested the light should be fitted as close as possible to the top of the obstacle.
+3. Where lighting is requested the light should be fitted as close as possible to the top of the obstacle.
 In the context of wind turbines, this should be translated to mean the fitting of a light on the top of the supporting structure rather than the blade tips3.